kyma-incubator/compass/docs/architecture/app-management.md

 As you can see, `APPLICATION_NAME` placeholder is defined.
 In ApplicationInput, we refer to the placeholder in the following form: `{{APPLICATION_NAME}}`.
 2. Create Application from Template
-When user creates Application from Template that defines placeholders, curreent value for all placeholders has to be specified.
+When user creates Application from Template that defines placeholders, current value for all placeholders has to be specified.

 ```graphql
 mutation {